feralpacket/network_commands/bgp_route-map_access-list_prefix-list_examples.md

     - This field should be an ASN.
   - Local Data Part 1:  A four-octect operator-defined value.
   - Local Data Part 1:  A four-octect operator-defince value.
 - IANA does not manage a registry of BGP Large Communities.
-RFC 8195 provides an informational examples and uses of BGP Large
-  Communities based on an ASN:Function:Parameter format.
+RFC 8195 provides informational examples and uses of BGP Large Communities based on an ASN:Function:Parameter format.

 #### Route-map - Community